Eurovision Song Contest to be held in Bangkok.

 Ten Participating Countries

-At least ten Asian countries will participate in the competition.
+At least ten Asian countries will participate, including Thailand, South Korea, and the Philippines.

 Bangkok as Host City

-Bangkok will host the first Asian edition of the Eurovision Song Contest.
+Bangkok will host the first Eurovision Song Contest in Asia.

 Significant Expansion